itinero/transit/README.md

 **WARNING: This is not even remotely stable!**

 This projects enables applications based on OsmSharp to add multimodal routing capabilities for Public Transit related applications.
-It brings togehter the GTFS module and the OsmSharp routing core.
+It brings together the GTFS module and the OsmSharp routing core.

 ![dependencies](doc/dependencies.png)